v-zhuravlev/zabbix-notify/README.md

 # Troubleshooting
 In order to troubleshoot problems, try to send test message from the command line under user `zabbix`.
+Try using --nofork and --debug command line switches

 You may also want to increase the logging of alerter process to DEBUG for a while.
 (optional) If appropriate, decrease the level of logging of all zabbix processes to reduce the noise in the log file: